The Risks of Outsourcing

-In many countries, there are strict laws for the protection of intellectual property and business secrets.
-And even if this is self-evident, these laws are not always respected by foreign companies.
-The resulting damage can often be no longer good and it is also quite expensive to lead a legal dispute abroad.
-You should be aware of this and do not abandon confidential company data or secret projects.
+In many countries, there are strict laws for the protection of intellectual property and data privacy.
+Even if this is self-evident, these laws are not always respected by foreign companies.
+The resulting damages could be expensive, especially if they result in legal disputes.
+To avoid this, ensure that your outsourcing service provider is aware of IP and data privacy laws and best practices.

-Especially in the initial phase of a start-up, you often have little knowledge of how a process actually works, what is important to the customer, and where there is potential for optimization.
-If you now assign a task to a service provider immediately, you will never gain a direct insight into these processes.
-A good example here is e.g. Service requests from customers.
-These are often first given to a call center or a virtual assistant.
-The findings of the problems and concerns of one's own customers can be worth gold for a young company.
+In the initial phase of a startup, you often have little knowledge of how business processes works.
+If you assign a task to a service provider immediately, you will miss gaining direct insight into these processes.
+A good example here is managing service requests from customers, tasks that are often given to a call center agents.
+The findings as problems and concerns are resolved can be worth gold for a young company.
 By dealing with issues in your own company, you can develop a long-term competitive edge.